 Step 3.
 Repeat step 2 for the next 30 rows.

 Step 4.
 With the left side of your project facing you, begin the dragonfly stitch.
-And as the crochet diagram shows start with the head.
+As the crochet diagram shows, start with the head.

 Next, repeat the dragonfly crochet stitch in rows 47 and 62, but you are welcome to add the motifs as you wish.

-After that continue crocheting rows using hdc and all together, make the cover 90 rows long.
+After that, continue crocheting rows using hdc and make the cover 90 rows long.

 Step 5.
-Now, with the crochet wreath cover nicely done follow my tutorial on how to sew it around the Styrofoam wreath.
-And, you will find it by going to my post that I mentioned above.
+Now, with the crochet wreath cover nicely done, follow my tutorial on how to sew it around the Styrofoam wreath.
+You will find it by going to the post that I mentioned above.

-Actually, my daughter and I decorated the crochet wreath base together.
-And that was our project, that we did for Mother’s Day.
+My daughter and I decorated the crochet wreath base together.
+That was our project, that we did for Mother’s Day.
 She was pairing the buttons to make all the flowers while I was hot gluing them to the wreath base.

-Some of you may think we overdid with the buttons but Sophia really enjoyed making the flowers, ?.
-I think, that this wreath makes fun button flowers wreath to decorate your door this summer.
+Some of you may think we overdid it with the buttons but Sophia enjoyed making the flowers.
+I think this wreath makes a fun button flower wreath to decorate your door this summer.
 Also, it would be perfect as a handmade gift.

-Finally, you need to make the loop to hang your beautiful handmade button-flower wreath on your door.
-To do so, just cut about 22” of yarn and fold it in half.
-Now, make a knot with both ends of the yarn to make a loop.
-Weave the knotted ends through the loop around the wreath and tighten it up.
+Finally, make the loop to hang your beautiful handmade button-flower wreath on your door.
+Cut about 22” of yarn and fold it in half.
+Then, make a knot with both ends of the yarn to make a loop.
+Weave the knotted ends through the loop around the wreath and tighten it.

 I hope you enjoyed my free dragonfly crochet stitch and the printable crochet diagram.
-And, hopefully, you’ll be including it in your crochet patterns, that I would like for you to share with me.
-Also, you are welcome to share a picture of your dragonfly crochet stitch project by posting a picture on my Facebook page.
+Hopefully, you’ll include it in your crochet patterns.
+Also, you are welcome to share a picture of your dragonfly crochet stitch project on my Facebook page.

 Happy Crocheting!